tramduong/tramduong.github.io/portfolio/readme.md

 {:toc}

-The pages for these projects are not fully finished and are under construction.
-I am just linking them now in case someone is curious about my work.
-Check back later if you would like to see the completed versions.
+The pages contains the portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+Presented in the form of Python Notebooks, and R markdown files.
 {:.note}

 <br>